wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array isArray

-The `Array.isArray()` method in JavaScript is used to determine whether the passed value is an Array.
+The `Array.isArray()` method is used to determine whether the passed value is an Array.
 It returns a Boolean.

 ```javascript
 let fruits = ['apple', 'banana', 'orange'];